Gordes: Facilities

 Market day occurs in Gordes once a week.
 On Tuesday mornings, merchants from the area set up booths and sell their wares.
 These typically include food, clothing, instruments, Provençale dishes, decorations, and handicrafts.
 Additionally, the village has two bakeries and a variety of shops.

 Education

 The commune has a primary school, a nursery school and a day care centre.

 Health

-The village is home to several doctors, a pharmacy, a dentist and even an hospital but exclusively used for older people.
+The village is home to several doctors, a pharmacy, a dentist and even a hospital but exclusively used for older people.

 Sport

 The commune is equipped with various sporting facilities including two football/soccer fields, walking and cycling trails, pétanque and other recreational spaces.

 Notable people

 Several important artists have lived or worked in Gordes, including André Lhote, Marc Chagall, Pierre Chapo, Philippe Ragueneau, Victor Vasarely, Victor Spahn, Walter Salles and Willy Ronis.
 President François Mitterrand had a holiday home in Gordes.

 Culture

-Fine arts and festival
+Fine arts and festivals

 The village of Gordes has a few art galleries and festivals.
 The biggest festival of Gordes is a music festival, but there is also a wine festival.

 The castle, stone houses, stone paved streets, views, etc. of Gordes have been an important source of inspiration for paintings or photography. for example, the Provençal Nude by Willy Ronis was made in the "fontaine basse" area of Gordes in 1949.